-David left the corporate sector in 1999 with a hunger for community service.
-In 2001, he founded the Red Bank Education and Development Initiative, a community-based not-for-profit organization that catalyzed dramatic improvements in academic performance and opportunities for children in Red Bank, New Jersey.
-David has served on numerous civic and nonprofit boards—including the Board of Education in Red Bank, New Jersey; the National Advisory Committee for the University of Michigan (U-M) College of Engineering; the National Commission on NAEP 12th Grade Assessment and Reporting; the U-M Alumni Association board of directors and several other civic and not-for-profit organization boards.
-David also endowed the Fred and Louise Tarver Scholarship Fund at the University of Michigan, which provides a full four-year tuition scholarship to an incoming engineering student.
+David exited corporate leadership in 1999 to focus on community service.
+In 2001, he founded the Red Bank Education and Development Initiative (RBEDI), a community-based not-for-profit organization.
+RBEDI catalyzed dramatic improvements in academic performance and opportunities for children in Red Bank, New Jersey.
+David has served on numerous civic and nonprofit boards—including the Board of Education in Red Bank, New Jersey; the National Advisory Committee for the University of Michigan (U-M) College of Engineering; the National Commission on NAEP 12th Grade Assessment and Reporting; the U-M Alumni Association board of directors; and the Flint (Michigan) Receivership Transition Advisory Board (RTAB).
+David also endowed the Fred and Louise Tarver Scholarship Fund at the University of Michigan, which provides a permanent four-year full tuition scholarship to an incoming engineering student.

 David holds bachelor’s and master’s degrees in electrical engineering from the University of Michigan.
-He has served as a lecturer in the U-M College of Engineering – Center for Entrepreneurship since 2012, and during the 2015-2016 academic year designed and taught a new course entitled “Urban Entrepreneurship.”
-In 2012, he published the book “Proving Ground: A Memoir,” which details his entrepreneurial journey from childhood dream to international success.
+He has served as a lecturer in the U-M College of Engineering – Center for Entrepreneurship since 2012.
+During the 2015-2016 academic year he launched a new course entitled “Urban Entrepreneurship.”
+In 2012, David published the book “Proving Ground: A Memoir,” which details his entrepreneurial journey from childhood dream to international success.